Skip to main content

 If you are using a legacy system that doesn't support the Ed25519 algorithm, use:

-ssh-keygen -t rsa -b 4096 -C "[email protected]" -f ~/.ssh/id_rsa_personal
+ssh-keygen -t rsa -b 4096 -C "personal_email_account@example.com" -f ~/.ssh/id_rsa_personal

-ssh-keygen -t rsa -b 4096 -C "[email protected]" -f ~/.ssh/id_rsa_edu
+ssh-keygen -t rsa -b 4096 -C "student_email_account@example.com" -f ~/.ssh/id_rsa_edu

-2. Add Keys to the SSH Agent # Anchor link
+2. Add keys to the SSH agent # Anchor link

 Add both keys to your SSH agent: